Until his sudden death in April 2008, NUT General Secretary Steve Sinnott devoted his life and career to the great cause of Education.

 Ann has worked in a variety of roles at an operational and strategic level in the public and charity sector for over 25 years.
 Ann has a special interest in the provision of quality holistic education and supporting the development of people and communities, especially women and girls.
 Ann has worked internationally as a volunteer and consultant and was proud to be an olympic torch bearer in the 2012 Olympics, having been nominated for her charity work.
 Ann enjoys travelling and spending time with her family.

-At the age of 3 years, due to difficult family circumstances I joined the NPH (Nuestros pequenos hermanos) family which is a non profit organisation who take care of orphans and disadvantaged children in the Caribbean and Latin America.
-Now I am in my final year of law school and I hope to obtain a Masters Degree in International Law.
-I am still involved with NPH, volunteering and carrying out some leadership tasks.
+Billy Jean was born on 10th October 1988 in Port-Au-Prince, Haiti.
+At the age of 3 years, due to difficult family circumstances he joined the NPH (Nuestros pequenos hermanos) family which is a non profit organisation who take care of orphans and disadvantaged children in the Caribbean and Latin America.
+He is working toward a Masters Degree in International Law, is still involved with NPH and continues to work as a volunteer.

-I like travelling, I used to travel to the USA mostly in summer time to work as a volunteer at a YMCA summer camp.
-In 2013 I was awarded the Made a difference award at YMCA Deer Valley Family Camp and in 2016 I won the big heart award at Camp Soles.
-My aspiration for the future is to stay involved in humanitarian work to support to children have a second chance in their lives just like I had.
-I also want to contribute as far as I can to change the situation of my country by making a difference in the lives of people through education like the Steve Sinnott Foundation is currently doing and I am proud to be part of the team in Haiti.
+A keen traveller, Billy Jean used to travel to the USA to work as a volunteer at a YMCA summer camp.
+In 2013 he was awarded the Made a difference award at YMCA Deer Valley Family Camp and in 2016 he won the big heart award at Camp Soles.
+His aspiration for the future is to stay involved in humanitarian work to support to children having the same second chances in their lives as he had.
+He also wants to contribute as far as he can to change the situation of his country by making a difference in the lives of people through education, as the Steve Sinnott Foundation is currently doing and he is proud to be part of the team in Haiti.

 Penny is a consultant member of the Steve Sinnott Foundation’s Education Team.
 After eighteen years as a primary headteacher of two schools, she became an independent education consultant, an associate of Cambridge University’s ‘Leadership for Learning’ network, a specialist in performance management and a personal and professional coach.
 With other education team members she wrote the Educating for Education guidelines adopted by the Foundation to support its work.
 Penny has had several articles published.
 Committed to supporting working mothers, she has run a support group for thirty years and co-authored the book, ‘Spinning Plates’.